nsxiv/nsxiv/README.md

 nsxiv is built using the commands:

     $ make
-    # make install

-Please note, that the latter one requires root privileges.
-By default, nsxiv is installed using the prefix "/usr/local", so the full path of the executable will be "/usr/local/bin/nsxiv".

 Running make will automatically detect if libexif and libgif are available and enable them if so.
 CLI arguments will override any automatic detection.